gled-genpaylabs/genpay/README.md

 ## Installation
 1. Install [clang](https://clang.llvm.org/)
 2. Download the latest release from GitHub: [Latest Release]
-3. Unpack it anywhere and add to your `PATH` variable for: [Linux], and [macOS]
+3. Unpack it anywhere and add to your `PATH` variable for: Linux, and MacOS
 4. Restart the SHELL  on the environment.

 ## Building from the Source
 1. Install the [Rust Programming Language](https://www.rust-lang.org/) from the official site.